A GEORGE III MAHOGANY SECRETAIRE-DRAWER BREAKFRONT-BOOKCASE ATTRIBUTED TO THOMAS CHIPPENDALE

 Provenance

-Mr & Mrs John R. Donnell
+The Collection Mr & Mrs John R. Donnell at Ker Arvor, Newport, USA (where pictured in situ)

 Literature